Do You Need Flashing on a Deck?

 Where Do You Put Flashing On A Deck?

-When Should I Flash My Deck?
+When Should You Flash Your Deck?

 Can You Add Flashing to an Existing Deck?

-Whilst it’s best to flash your deck at the time of installation, it can be added to existing decking fairly easily.
+While it’s best to flash your deck at the time of installation, it can be added to existing decking fairly easily.

 Types of Deck Flashing